mainwp/mainwp-child/readme.txt

 10. The Extension Screen

 == Changelog ==

+= 2.0.24 - 8-20-15 =
+* Fixed: Incorrect last update value for abandoned plugins & themes feature
+* Fixed: Branding for Server Information page and Clone page title
+* Fixed: Incorrect heatmap data and warnings
+* Fixed: Can not add child site because get favicon timeout
+* Fixed: Hiding UpdraftPlus, WP Rocket toolbar and their notices when set to hide plugins

 = 2.0.23 - 8-7-15 =
 * Fixed: An issue with Heatmaps not loading